 NOTICE IS HEREBY GIVEN that the Annual Meeting (the "Annual Meeting") of the holders of shares of common stock, each having a par value of \$0.001 per share ("common stock"), of Liquidia Corporation ("Liquidia" or the "Company"), will be held at 4:30 p.m.
-Eastern Time on June 15, 2023 virtually at meetnow.global/MTWCDFM, to consider and take action with respect to the following:
+Eastern Time on June 20, 2024 virtually at meetnow.global/M6UKAPZ, to consider and take action with respect to the following:

-- 1. A proposal to elect three Class II directors to serve on the Company's Board of Directors (the "Board") for a term expiring at our 2026 annual meeting of stockholders and until their successors are duly elected and qualified, or until such director's earlier resignation, removal or death (the "Class II Director Election Proposal"); - 2.
-A proposal to approve an amendment to our Certificate of Incorporation (the "Charter") to increase the number of authorized shares of our common stock from 80,000,000 shares to 100,000,000 shares (the "Charter Amendment Proposal"); - 3.
-A proposal to ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023 (the "Auditor Ratification Proposal"); and - 4.
+- 1. A proposal to elect three Class III directors to serve on the Company's Board of Directors (the "Board") for a term expiring at our 2027 annual meeting of stockholders and until their successors are duly elected and qualified, or until such director's earlier resignation, removal or death (the "Class III Director Election Proposal"); - 2.
+A proposal to approve an amendment to our Certificate of Incorporation, as amended (the "Charter") to increase the number of authorized shares of our common stock authorized from 100,000,000 shares to 115,000,000 shares (the "Charter Amendment Proposal"); - 3.
+A proposal to ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the year ending December 31, 2024 (the "Auditor Ratification Proposal"); - 4.
+A proposal to approve, by non-binding advisory vote, the compensation of our named executive officers (the "Advisory Vote on the Compensation of Our Named Executive Officers Proposal"); - 5.
+A proposal to approve, by non-binding advisory vote, the frequency of future votes on the compensation of our named executive officers (the "Advisory Vote on the Frequency of Future Advisory "Say-On-Pay" Votes Proposal"); and - 6.
 To transact such other business as may properly come before the Annual Meeting or any postponement or adjournments thereof.

-Due to continued concerns regarding the ongoing coronavirus ("COVID-19") pandemic and to protect the health and safety of our employees and stockholders, the annual meeting will again be a virtual meeting conducted solely online and can be attended by visiting meetnow.global/MTWCDFM.
+The annual meeting will be a virtual meeting conducted solely online and can be attended by visiting meetnow.global/M6UKAPZ.
 If you plan to attend the meeting virtually on the Internet, you must register by following the instructions contained in the Voting Procedures section of this proxy statement.

-Holders of common stock of record at the close of business on April 21, 2023 are entitled to notice of and to vote at the Annual Meeting or any postponements or adjournments thereof.
+Holders of common stock of record at the close of business on April 26, 2024 are entitled to notice of and to vote at the Annual Meeting or any postponements or adjournments thereof.

 We have provided access to our proxy materials, including our Annual Report, to each stockholder of record in a fast and efficient manner via the Internet.
 This reduces the amount of paper necessary to produce these materials, as well as the costs associated with mailing these materials to all stockholders.
-Accordingly, on or about May 5, 2023, we anticipate mailing a Notice Regarding Internet Availability of Proxy Materials (the "Notice") to all stockholders of record as of April 21, 2023, and posted our proxy materials on the website referenced in the Notice (www.envisionreports.com/LQDA).
+Accordingly, on or about May 6, 2024, we anticipate mailing a Notice Regarding Internet Availability of Proxy Materials (the "Notice") to all stockholders of record as of April 26, 2024, and posted our proxy materials on the website referenced in the Notice (www.edocumentview.com/LQDA).
 As more fully described in the Notice, all stockholders may choose to access our proxy materials on the website referred to in the Notice or may request to receive a printed set of our proxy materials.
 In addition, the Notice and website provide information regarding how you may request to receive proxy materials in printed form by mail or electronically by email on an ongoing basis.